 First, let’s get some history and technicalities.
-The current generation of Suzuki Vitara has been on the market since 2015, and even last year it was on the leading rungs of the SUV-B segment on the Slovak market.
+The current generation of Suzuki Vitara has been on the market since 2015, and even last year, it was on the leading rungs of the SUV-B market segment.
 It entered the market with an atmospheric gasoline 1.6 VVT with 88 kW and a diesel 1.6 DDiS, also with an output of 88 kW.
 With the modernization in 2018, a liter three-cylinder with an output of 81 kW and a four-cylinder 1.4 with an output of 103 kW with the name BoosterJet (by the way, one of the best engines that the Vitara has ever received) were introduced.
 Shortly after that, the mild-hybrid arrived, and after the one-liter three-cylinder, the ground settled quietly.

 The fact that it is a new full-hybrid and not a supercharged mild-hybrid version can only be recognized from the outside by the plaque on the trunk lid.
 Otherwise, the vehicle does not boast of new technology and even looks the same as any other Vitara after the last upgrade.
 The Vitara doesn’t even have a dedicated EV mode, like Toyota’s hybrids, and there have been no changes to the drive mode dial on the center tunnel, which affects the 4×4 drive.
 So if you don’t like learning new things, that’s fine.

-I remember that lively and agile four-wheeler with a 1.4 BoosterJet engine, which pulled from low revs and had the potential to entertain the driver a little more.
+I remember that lively and agile four-wheeler with a 1.4 BoosterJet engine, which pulled from low revs and could potentially entertain the driver a little more.
 In combination with a comfortable chassis and decent sound insulation, it was a gifted car not only for conservative drivers.
-Then came the aforementioned Mild-hybrid with 48V technology, coupled with the same engine.
+Then came the Mild-hybrid as mentioned earlier with 48V technology coupled with the same engine.
 However, the mild-hybrid shuts off the engine before the car stops at an intersection, and these occasional jerks and unclear starts were its biggest weakness.
-So I expected that with the Full-hybrid this would be removed and the Vitara would finally get an agile and comfortable engine with the “correct emission footprint”.
+So I expected that with the Full-hybrid, this would be removed, and the Vitara would finally get an agile and comfortable engine with the “correct emission footprint”.

 If you like the current modernized form of the Vitara and don’t want to wait for its next evolution, it is still the legendary SUV that dethroned Skoda and still has something to say, even in a hybrid version with weaker dynamics.
 The reward will be low consumption and a relatively simple hybrid drive concept, which suggests lower service costs in the future.